We may earn affiliate commissions for the recommended products. Learn more.

 Alternatively, to cover more devices with NordVPN, you’d have to manually set up your VPN on a router; only when connected to that Wi-Fi connection would unlimited devices be secured.
 Setting up a VPN on a router can be a challenge for beginner users.
 Therefore, Surfshark, with its unlimited connections, might be a better choice.

 In my experience, NordVPN’s 10-connection limit should be enough for most people.
 I use the VPN daily on my PC and phone, which only requires two slots.
-In theory, I could share the account with a handful of friends who have similar device needs, and I still wouldn’t run out of slots.
+In theory, I could share the account with a handful of friends with similar device needs, and I still wouldn’t run out of slots.
 But, if you have a larger family with more devices in your household, you might run out of slots.
 In that case, Surfshark is the better choice.

 Desktop apps